ardhi/bajo/tutorial/01-getting-started.md

 await bajo()
 ```

-A Bajo based app **ALWAYS** needs a data directory to put config files, etc. This could be located inside or outside your project directory.
-If this directory doesn't exist yet, Bajo will create
-one for you: directory ```data``` in the same location of your ```index.js``` file.
-Bajo then by default set this directory as your data directory.
+A Bajo-based app **ALWAYS** needs a data directory for its config files, etc. This directory can be located inside or outside your project directory.
+If this directory doesn't exist yet, Bajo will create a new one for you, named ```data```, in the same location as your ```index.js``` file.
+By default, Bajo will set this as your data directory.

-Bajo will also automatically create ```main``` directory that serves as your main plugin if it doesn't exist yet.
+Bajo will also automatically create the ```main``` directory to serve as your main plugin if it doesn't already exist.
 A factory file named ```index.js``` will be added inside the ```main``` directory.
 More on this later in the next chapter.

-Now run your app:
+Now, run your app:

 ```bash
 $ node index.js
 ```

 Congratulations!
-Your Bajo based app is up and running!
+Your Bajo-based app is up and running!

-## Playing arround
+## Playing Around

-By now your directory structure should look like this (excluding ```node_modules``` dir):
+By now, your directory structure should look like this:

 ```
 |- my-project